 - Chop cauliflower into small pieces and simmer with the garlic cloves until it’s soft enough to mash easily.

 - Drain cauliflower very well; then use an immersion blender, food processor, or hand beater to combine the cauliflower with the milk and Parmesan.

 - Season the mashed cauliflower with salt and fresh ground black pepper to taste.

-- While the cauliflower cooks, heat the olive oil in a large frying pan and saute the onion 3-4 minutes, then add the poultry seasoning and saute about 1 minute more.
+- While the cauliflower cooks, heat the olive oil in a large frying pan and saute the onion 3-4 minutes, then add the Poultry Seasoning (affiliate link) and saute about 1 minute more.